To better understand the Medicaid Community Spouse Resource Allowance (CSRA), it is important to understand the terminology associated with it.

-For those who are over the asset limit after taking the CSRA into account, assets will have to be “spent down” to meet the Medicaid asset limit.
-One might spend down assets by converting countable assets into non-countable assets.
-Examples include making home improvements and modifications (updating heating and plumbing systems, adding a first floor bedroom, installing a chair lift, etc.), paying off debt (mortgage, credit cards, medical bills), and prepaying funeral and burial expenses.
+If the applicant’s portion of the couple’s assets is over the state’s asset limit and/or the non-applicant’s portion is over the maximum CSRA, the couple must “spend down” their countable assets to meet the asset limit.
+This is often done by converting countable assets into non-countable assets.
+Examples include making home improvements and modifications (updating heating and plumbing systems, adding a first floor bedroom installing a chair lift, etc.), paying off debt (mortgage, credit cards, medical bills), and prepaying funeral and burial expenses.
 One can also turn countable assets in an income stream via a Medicaid compliant annuity.
-To learn more about asset “spend down”, click here.

 Seek the Advice of a Professional Medicaid Planner

 Medicaid eligibility can be complicated, particularly if one is over the asset limit.
 When spending down assets, one needs to be cautious.
-Giving away assets or selling them under fair market value can violate Medicaid’s look back period, and one can be penalized with a period of Medicaid ineligibility.
-If one is over the asset limit, it is highly advisable the counsel of a professional Medicaid planner is sought.
+Giving away assets or selling them under fair market value can violate Medicaid’s look back period and result in a penalty period of Medicaid ineligibility.
+If one is over the asset limit, it is highly advised one contact a professional Medicaid planner for assistance.